software-development-project-1/software-development-project-1.github.io/material/sprint-1-todo.md

 >
 > Implement the tasks of the first user story, "{{site.sprint_1_user_story_1}}".
 >
-> The implementation should look roughly something like this:
+> The implementation could look something like this:
 >
 > ![](/assets/todo-sprint-1-user-story-1.png)
 >